safaris since 1995

 24 / 7 / 365

-Every step you take on this epic 10 day Zakouma safari is an experience… under the guidance of John Addison – known as the bare footed guy and seventh generation South African we explore 350 000 ha of raw Africa.
+Every step you take on this epic 9 day Zakouma safari is an experience.
+Under the expert guidance of Chris Worden, explore 350 000 ha of raw central African savannah.

 Zakouma is a haven for wildlife.
-Lions seek out vast buffalo herds on the open plains and the birding is amazing with thousands of red-billed quelea flocking together.
-Its also home to rarities such as roan and tiang.
+Lions seek out vast buffalo herds on the open plains.
+The birding is absolutely amazing with thousands of red-billed quelea flocking together in vast murmurings.
+Tens of thousands of water birds seek out the pans and rivers.
+Plus the park is also home to rarities such as Kordofan girafffe, red fronted gazelle, roan and tiang.